developer-program/engineering-track/docs/cypress/eslint.md

 ## Ignore file

 Running the lint command and you will see eslint throwing us lots of error on the default cypress configurations.
-We can ignore the examples files given by cypress and fix the rest by commenting away, changing to quotes and adding semi.
+We can ignore the example files given by cypress and fix the rest by commenting away, changing to quotes and adding semi.

 Create a new file in the root directory `.eslintignore`